coq-community/awesome-coq/README.md

 - [Formal Reasoning About Programs](http://adam.chlipala.net/frap/) - Book that simultaneously provides a general introduction to formal logical reasoning about the correctness of programs and to using Coq for this purpose.
 - [Programs and Proofs](https://ilyasergey.net/pnp/) - Book that gives a brief and practically-oriented introduction to interactive proofs in Coq which emphasizes the computational nature of inductive reasoning about decidable propositions via a small set of primitives from the SSReflect proof language.
 - [Computer Arithmetic and Formal Proofs](http://iste.co.uk/book.php?id=1238) - Book that describes how to formally specify and verify floating-point algorithms in Coq using the Flocq library.
-- [The Mathematical Components book](https://math-comp.github.io/mcb/) - Book oriented towards mathematically inclined users, focusing on the the Mathematical Components library and the SSReflect proof language.
+- [The Mathematical Components book](https://math-comp.github.io/mcb/) - Book oriented towards mathematically inclined users, focusing on the Mathematical Components library and the SSReflect proof language.

 ### Tutorials and Hints

 - [CodeWars' Coq kata](https://www.codewars.com/kata/search/coq) - Online proving challenges.
-- [Coq'Art Exercises and Tutorials](https://github.com/coq-community/coq-art) - Coq code and exercises from the Coq'Art book, including additional exercises and tutorials.
+- [Coq'Art Exercises and Tutorials](https://github.com/coq-community/coq-art) - Coq code and exercises from the Coq'Art book, including additional tutorials.
 - [Coq in a Hurry](http://cel.archives-ouvertes.fr/inria-00001173) - Introduction to how Coq can be used to define logical concepts and functions and reason about them.
 - [Lemma Overloading](https://github.com/coq-community/lemma-overloading) - Demonstration of design patterns for programming and proving with canonical structures.
 - [Mike Nahas's Coq Tutorial](https://mdnahas.github.io/doc/nahas_tutorial.html) - Basics of using Coq to write formal proofs.